nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 ## Create a Synapse account

-If you don't have a Synapse account, you can create one at [synapse.org]. register.
-Make sure to complete your profile information.
+If you don't have a Synapse account, you can create one at [synapse.org].
+Please make sure to complete your profile information.

 ## Get Certified